survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 * `Hash: 7688419348f2bf706b69` - The hash of the build.
 You can use this to invalidate assets through `[hash]` placeholder.
 We'll discuss hashing in detail in the *Adding Hashes to Filenames* chapter.
 * `Version: webpack 2.2.1` - Webpack version.
 * `Time: 365ms` - Time it took to execute the build.
-* `app.js    3.11 kB       0  [emitted]  app` - Name of the generated asset, size, the ids of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.
+* `app.js    3.11 kB       0  [emitted]  app` - Name of the generated asset, size, the IDs of the **chunks** into which it is related, status information telling how it was generated, name of the chunk.
 * `index.html  180 bytes          [emitted]` - Another generated asset that was emitted by the process.
-* `[0] ./app/component.js 127 bytes {0} [built]` - The id of the entry asset, name, size, entry chunk id, the way it was generated.
+* `[0] ./app/component.js 127 bytes {0} [built]` - The ID of the entry asset, name, size, entry chunk ID, the way it was generated.
 * `Child html-webpack-plugin for "index.html":` - This is plugin-related output.
 In this case *html-webpack-plugin* is doing output of its own.

 Examine the output below `build/`.
-If you look closely, you can see the same ids within the source.
+If you look closely, you can see the same IDs within the source.
 To see the application running, open the `build/index.html` file directly through a browser.
 On macOS `open ./build/index.html` works.

 T> It can be convenient to use a tool like *serve* (`npm install serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `http://localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.